The architecture search that found something better

 Seven U.S. grids.
 One architecture per region, trained from scratch.
 The grids are too different for transfer learning.
 What works in sun-drenched California fails in wind-battered Oklahoma.

-But what convinced us to start a company was the tails.
 The architecture we converged on reduced the worst 5 percent of hourly errors by more than half on ERCOT.
 Those are the hours that trigger emergency dispatch.
 Those are the hours that cost real money.

 By the time we submitted the paper, we had already found configurations that outperformed what we published.
 The paper describes the search.
 The product uses the result.